St. Mark’s works with Place2Be, a children’s mental health charity that helps children to explore their emotions and feel better about themselves.

 Children can also book a short appointment to talk about any problems or worries they have – this is called Place2Talk.

-If your child is in Year 4 or Year 6 they will have access to Place2Talk this half term (Autumn 1).
+If your child is in Key Stage 2 they will have access to Place2Talk this half term.

 How does Place2Be work with adults?